pretix/pretix-docs/docs/guides/check-in/custom.md

 With the setup in the screenshot, pretixSCAN will recognize the product "Season ticket" as valid as long as it has been used to enter less than ten times.
-This allows up to ten uses of the ticket. pretixSCAN will recognize the products "Standard ticket" and "Discount ticket" if they have been used 0 times, so only once in total.
+This allows up to ten uses of the ticket. pretixSCAN will recognize the products "Standard ticket" and "Discount ticket" as valid if they have been used 0 times before, so only once in total.

 ![Visualization of custom check-in rule with two paths.
 The first path has 'Product: Season ticket' and 'Number of previous entries < 10'.
 The second path has 'Product: Standard ticket, discount ticket' and 'Number of previous entries = 0'.
 Both paths end with green checkmarks.](../../assets/screens/check-in/multiple-visualization.png "Visualization of full custom check-in rule for multiple entries")

 ### Allowing unlimited entries on a single day

 This section explains how to set up a custom check-in rule to allow a certain number of entries per ticket.
-Check the box next to "Allow multiple entries per ticket".
+In order to do so, check the box next to "Allow multiple entries per ticket".

 Create an AND-bracket and add a condition within that bracket.
-Select `Product`, then `is one of`, and then choose the products in question.
+Select `Product`, then `is one of`, and then select the products in question.
 Add an OR-bracket below.
 Add a condition within the OR-bracket, select `Number of previous entries`, then `=`, and then `0`.
 Add another condition within the OR-bracket, select `Number of previous entries since midnight`, then `≥`, and then `1`.

 ![Custom check-in rule allowing entry if 'Product' 'is one of' 'Fast lane ticket' AND 'Number of previous entries' '=' '0', or 'Number of previous entries since midnight' '≥' '1'.](../../assets/screens/check-in/single-day.png "Custom check-in rule for unlimited entries on a single day")

-With the setup in the screenshot, pretixSCAN will recognize a product if it is being used for the first time, or if it has been used previously on the same day.
+With the setup in the screenshot, pretixSCAN will recognize a product as valid if it is being used for the first time, or if it has been used previously on the same day.
 This allows for unlimited entries on a singular calendar day of the ticket holder's choosing.

 ### Allowing entries on a specific number of days

 This section explains how to set up a custom check-in rule to allow entry on any specific number of days.
-Check the box next to "Allow multiple entries per ticket".
+In order to do so, check the box next to "Allow multiple entries per ticket".

 Create an AND-bracket and add a condition within that bracket.
-Select `Product`, then `is one of`, and then choose the products in question.
+Select `Product`, then `is one of`, and then select the products in question.
 Add an OR-bracket below.

 Add a condition within the OR-bracket, select `Number of days with a previous entry`, then `<`, and select the number of days on which you want to allow entry.